grip-on-software/visualization-site/README.md

 For the tests, a Jenkins installation is assumed with proper OpenJDK Java 8+ and Python 3.6+ (including `distutils` and `virtualenv`).
 The agent that performs the tests must have `docker-compose`.
-In addition, tools such as Git, `jq`, `bash`, `awk`, `sed` and `grep` must be available.
+In addition, tools such as Bash, Git, `jq`, `awk`, `sed` and `grep` must be available.
 A SonarQube Scanner must be registered in Jenkins.
-The server agent that performs the publishing must have `curl` as well.
+The server agent that performs the publishing must have `curl` and `rsync` as well.
 Details for configuring Jenkins servers and agents are outside the scope of this documentation, although some details may be available in other GROS documentation.

+The deployment assumes an NGINX service and potentially a Docker Compose installation some which can be set up using (some of) the configuration files that we build from the templates in this repository.

 ## Tests